-So, before the start of the n-th cycle, the system bath and liposome is characterized by the following values of solute concentration:
+So, before the start of the n-th cycle, the solute concentration inside the liposome is C{0n} and inside the external bath C{e0n} , whose calculation formula is obtained as follows:

-- The solute concentration, C{0n} , which is equal to $C{c(n-1)}$.
-Taking into account that the solute mass is conserved for each cycle during the swelling stage, one may easily obtaine:
+- The solute concentration, C{0n} .
+It is equal to $C{c(n-1)}$.
+Taking into account that the solute mass is conserved for each cycle during the swelling stage, one may easily calculate: